-A fugitive comes out of hiding after 50 years in Japan.
-Days later, another wanted man is nabbed
+Japan’s most wanted: Fugitive emerges after 50 years on the run; another suspect nabbed days after

 TOKYO – When a fugitive for nearly 50 years, Satoshi Kirishima, emerged suddenly, it caused a sensation.

-But what was also remarkable was how a few days after his surprise emergence of his own volition, the police caught yakuza member Shigeyuki Kin, who had spent three years on the run.
+But what was also remarkable was how, a few days after his surprise emergence of his own volition, the police caught yakuza member Shigeyuki Kin, who had spent three years on the run.

-Usually, as a case gets older, it is harder to trace fugitives as investigation is scaled back and societal interest wanes, experts said.
+Usually, as a case gets older, it is harder to trace fugitives as the investigation is scaled back and societal interest wanes, experts said.

-However, renewed attention paid to “most wanted posters” after Kirishima came out of hiding had led to anonymous tip-offs that in turn led to the arrest of Kin, who was wanted for the shooting of a gang leader in 2020.
+However, renewed attention paid to “most wanted posters” after Kirishima came out of hiding had resulted in anonymous tip-offs that in turn led to the arrest of Kin, who was wanted for the shooting of a gang leader in 2020.

 Kirishima, meanwhile, was an alleged member of the radical leftist East Asia Anti-Japan Armed Front, which was behind a series of deadly bombings in Tokyo between 1974 and 1975.